Charles Cousens: World War II

-Prisoner of war

 Soon after, Cousens was captured as a prisoner of war during the Fall of Singapore and was imprisoned in Changi Prison.
 Following the AIF inadvertently revealing to the Japanese that Cousens was a radio announcer, he was transported to Japan from a prison camp in Burma.
 In Japan, Cousens wrote propaganda scripts for the Japanese and delivered shortwave radio broadcasts for Radio Tokyo while also coaching English-speaking Japanese announcers.

 He also worked on the propaganda program The Zero Hour where he chose Iva Toguri, an American woman with Japanese heritage, who he reportedly colluded with to undermine the broadcasts.

 Following military investigations, Australian federal minister for information Senator Bill Ashley confirmed that the voice heard on Radio Tokyo broadcasts had been identified as belonging to Charles Cousens and that the broadcasts were live.
 Cousens' wife Winifred Cousens said that she was disheartened to hear her husband talk against the British.

 2GB station manager Harold Gordon Horner said he agreed that the voice sounded like Cousens but described it as being "lifeless", stating: "If it is Cousens, he is clearly letting us know that he is being compelled to say these things."

 After receiving a letter from her husband in July 1945, Winifred Cousens again reiterated that Cousens was not making the broadcasts willingly.
 In the letter, Cousens described the morale of the Australian prisoners as "wonderful" and that Australia could be proud of them.

-Arrest
+Prosecution

-After the Japanese surrendered, Cousins's arrested was ordered by General Douglas MacArthur and he was brought back to Australia on a British aircraft carrier.
+After the Japanese surrendered, Cousens's arrest was ordered by General Douglas MacArthur and he was brought back to Australia on a British aircraft carrier.
 In November 1945, the Australian Army transported him from Brisbane to Sydney while attempting to keep his arrival secret.
 After his arrival in Sydney, his wife complained of not being permitted to see him despite being told they she would be able to, stating: "My husband sent me a telegram telling me he expected to arrive on Wednesday and that he would telephone me as soon as he was here.
 I was not prepared for his arrival a day earlier.
 It is terrible, after five years, to know he is here and not to see him.
 His six-year-old son Robert had also been counting on him to arrive on Wednesday."

 After his arrival in Sydney, Cousens was admitted to the Yaralla Military Hospital, while placed under close arrest, to undergo routine treatment as a recovered prisoner of war.
 It was discovered that he had developed a heart condition due to starvation.
 He was subsequently placed under open arrest and was allowed to visit his wife's family at Mosman.

 In May 1946, Cousens' case was referred to New South Wales Minister for Justice Reg Downing after it had been considered by the Commonwealth Crown Law Department.

 He was then charged with high treason in New South Wales under the Treason Act 1351.